chimi0902/course/Udacity/NanoDegreeMLEng/FinalProject/README.md

 ![alt text](Image/dog_hist2d.png "dog_hist")

 The different between images are significant due to image back drown and lightness.
+We can find on our data several dog which look like cat because of dog size such as shihuahua.

 The following table show the statistics description on image size in MB.
 The sizes of dog and cat image are close event if we compare the quartiles.
-Based on standard deviation, we can say that the cat images are
+Based on standard deviation, we can say that the cat images size is more homogenous than dog image size.

 ![alt text](Image/desc_stat.png "dog_hist")